CircuitVerse/Blog/content/posts/Samiran_project4-2nd-eval.md

 #### Implementation:

-* I read it's documentation about usage & defined tour steps to visit every necessary element that needed a visit.
+* I read its documentation about usage & defined tour steps to visit every necessary element that needed a visit.

 * It required some changes to be made in the navbar, adding the newly added forum feature of the platform, & also adding the option to restart this tutorial whenever the user wants a re-tour.